0x57Origin/RE_VAULT/README.md

 # **RE_VAULT**

-A collection of my reverse-engineering projects, custom binary challenges, and low-level experimentation.
+A collection of my reverse-engineering projects, custom binary challenges, and low-level experiments.

-This repository serves as my long-term archive for everything I build in the RE space - binaries, obfuscation experiments, VM designs, and fully custom challenge sets.
+This repo is where I store everything I build as I learn reverse engineering — C and C++ binaries, obfuscation tests, small VMs, and future malware-analysis practice programs.

+---

-## **Current Projects**
+# **Current Projects**

-### **Black Cipher – Flag Hunt Series**
+## **Black Cipher – Flag Hunt Series**

-An advanced reverse-engineering challenge written in C, featuring:
+A custom reverse-engineering challenge written in C, featuring:

-* custom bytecode VM
+* simple custom VM logic
-* hostile control flow
 * encrypted data sections
-* multi-stage hashing logic
+* hashing puzzles
-* memory-based artifacts
+* control-flow tricks
-* protocol decoding puzzles

-More challenges in this series will be added over time as the complexity grows.
+More Black Cipher challenges will be added over time as the series grows.

-## **Purpose of This Repository**

-RE_VAULT contains:

-* reverse-engineering challenges I build
+---

+# **What This Repository Contains**

+* the Black Cipher challenge series
-* binary analysis experiments
+* C and C++ binary experiments
+* basic obfuscation tests
+* beginner anti-debug ideas
-* obfuscation and anti-debug research
+* VM and bytecode experiments
-* C-based RE puzzles
-* long-term low-level development artifacts

-It is an expanding vault of ongoing work.
+* future malware-style binaries for safe analysis practice

+This repo basically holds anything low-level I build while learning.

+---

-## **Future Additions**
+# **Future Additions**

-Planned additions include:
+Planned additions:

-* new Black Cipher modules
+* more Black Cipher levels
-* malware-style VM experiments
-* advanced obfuscation research binaries
+* basic malware-simulation binaries (for RE practice only)
-* multi-layer puzzle executables
+* more C/C++ challenges
+* simple packer/unpacker projects
+* cleaner VM designs
-* interactive RE labs
+* more RE labs as I progress

-The repository will grow as I continue developing more complex challenges.
+The goal is for RE_VAULT to grow into a long-term archive of everything I learn in reverse engineering.